 Invitation for this week

 Think about a situation that tends to end up in a rupture or leaves you feeling deflated.
-For example: clearing up after dinner, starting and finishing homework, bedtime, leaving the house.
+For example, clearing up after dinner, starting and finishing homework, bedtime, leaving the house.
 Choose one particular situation that happened recently and have a conversation about it with your child:

-Ask your child how they experience that situation: how they feel about it, what they like and don’t like about it, explore if what happens before or after influence how they experience that situation, etc.
+Ask your child how they experienced that situation: how they feel about it, what they like and don’t like about it, explore if what happens before or after influence how they experience that situation, etc.

-If you come up with a plan, keep in mind that it usually takes time to practice and keep on tweaking your plan until it works and feels natural.
+If you come up with a plan, keep in mind that it usually takes time to practise and keep on tweaking your plan until it works and feels natural.
 Treat it is an ongoing conversation rather than a one-off.

-As always - come and let us know how you are getting on in the group.
+As always, come and let us know how you are getting on in the group.